cmmartti/verse-reader/README.md

 -  It is fully-typed in TypeScript, as much as I could do so.

 -  It uses minimal dependencies, but I avoided recreating the wheel when there was no need to.
-For example, I use [React Router](https://reactrouter.com/en/main/start/overview) for a client-side router and [Lunr](https://github.com/olivernn/lunr.js) for search indexing because those are both complex libraries that I couldn't realisticalyy replicate or improve, but I wrote my own CSS styles from scratch because existing CSS frameworks are far too inflexible.
+For example, I use [React Router](https://reactrouter.com/en/main/start/overview) for a client-side router and [Lunr](https://github.com/olivernn/lunr.js) for search indexing because those are both complex libraries that I couldn't realisticaly replicate or improve, but I wrote my own CSS styles from scratch because existing CSS frameworks didn't suit my needs.
 I also avoided using CSS libraries like [Tailwind](https://tailwindcss.com/) because it just wasn't necessary and would only add more complexity.
 One dependency that I would like to get away from is Create React App in favor of a more lightweight bundler, but that's a task for another day.

 -  It is fully-functional offline, requiring no Internet access beyond the initial page load.
 Furthermore, it stores all data locally in the browser using LocalStorage and IndexedDB.
 Together, this means that the app can cheaply and easily be served from any basic webserver.

 -  It smoothly scales to all screen sizes, from large 30" monitors to small phones like the original Apple iPhone SE.

-## Features

 ## Project Status: Early BETA